somhi/jtframe/doc/macros.md

 JTFRAME_SIM_GFXEN        |         | Sets the gfx_en value (4 bits).
 See [debug.md](debug.md)
 SIMULATION               |         | Enables simulation features
-VIDEO_START              |         | First frame for which video output is provided use it to prevent a split first frame
+VIDEO_START              |         | First frame for which video output is provided use it to prevent a split first frame DUMP_6809                |         | Generates a m6809.log during simulation with register dumps

 # ROM Downloading